bryanrg22/Lambda-Rim/README.md

 As the sole developer of **Lambda Rim**, I envision it evolving far beyond an NBA “over points” analyzer.
 I turned \$10 into \$50+ on PrizePicks just by searcing up simple stats such as averages, injury reports, and team ranks all on my iphone — I saw potential that others overlooked.
 What many dismiss as pure gambling, I see as a microcosm of the stock market.
 By mining historical data, applying statistical & machine‑learning models, and detecting hidden patterns, I’m essentially shadowing what a quant does every day.

-My hackathon wins and in‑office stints at top quant/software firms (Jane Street, Google) have allowed me to sharpen every algorithm and dashboard I have built.
+My hackathon wins and in‑office stints at top quant/software firms (Jane Street, Google, D.E.
+Shaw) have allowed me to sharpen every algorithm and dashboard I have built.
 With that expertise, Lambda Rim’s mission is clear:

 > **Become the #1 Hub for Fantasy Sports Betting**